 - Start/End -- Which date range to use.

 When you export the data, you will notice that you are redirected to a URL with a lot of parameters.
 You can reuse or modify this query to re-create this search later.

 Volunteer Science uses browser cookies to authenticate your session.
 If you use wish to use a software tool such as a Python script to analyze your results using cookies for authentication may be too complicated.
 The Authentication Token can be included in your URL request to identify you to Volunteer Science.
 Note that the token is specific to a user (Principal Investigator), not a group. -- Your authentication token will be different from your team member's, but will allow you to access results for all all of your experiments.

 How do I get one?

-On any experiment page, click "show" under Authentication Token.
+On the "Export Data" tab, click "show" under Authentication Token.
 For security, we hide your authentication token until you click to show it.

 How do I use it?